DrPaulBrewer/vaporlock/README.md

 Each server's node.js program tried to get a "vaporlock" at coordinated 200 sec UTC intervals.

 For 9 hours (169 tests) there were no duplicate locks and no zero-winner locks.
 The test ended because the UK server hit an unknown exception.

 On investigation, The TN server received zero locks because its clock was about 1 second behind the other servers.
+No attempt was made to align the servers beyond the efforts of

+The other servers won these many locks:

+* Chicago 24
+* San Francisco 43
+* New York 44
+* London 58

+The bucket/file used as the lock address was in Google region us-central.

 The [vaporlock test data is here](./test-data/combined.csv)